Freiling87/CCU/CCU/Scratchpad.md

 Not so sure about the utility of this.
 I don't think players should need more than 4 level tags.
 - Whenever you have enough in the campaign to make it playable, test it in Player Edition and see if the experience is the same.
 #	CT	Traits
-##		C	Combat
-###			C	Drug Warrior
-####			C	Subtypes
-WELP, this will be pretty easy from the look of it.

-StatusEffects.ChooseRandomDrugDealerStatusEffect_Prefix

-Uses only a specific drug on entering combat:
-						Always Crit
-	Angel Duster		Invincible
-						Invisible
-	Stimpacker			Regenerate Health
-	Cokehead			Speed
-	Roid Rager			Strength
-###			H	Lockdowner (R.I.P.)
-Apparently Lockdown walls are broken in custom levels.
-###			√	Coward
-Complete
-###			√	Fearless
-Complete
 ##		C	Interaction
 ###			C	Shelf?
 This is going to be pretty elaborate, unfortunately.
 Might want to shelf anything that's really complex.